NatnaelShawel/Addis-Pastry/README.md

 # Pastry
-It's about Pastery and Bakery shop.It include about Addis Pastery Menu , Order and Shoping page gives detail information about all.
+It's about Pastery and Bakery shop.It include Addis Pastery Menu , Order and Online Shoping page gives detail information about all.